ollewelin/pytorch_object_detection_sorting_robot/README.md

 ![](outputs/video3.gif)

-This repository will contain an open source intruction for a sorting robot project with pytorch object detection.
+This repository will contain instructions and code for a sorting robot project with pytorch object detection.

 To be continued ...
 Not finish yet